How To Check Emirates ID Fine?

 You may be trying to renew your Emirates ID or Visa because it has expired.
 There are penalties that must be paid before you may request to have your expired Emirates ID records cleared of them.
 You may reapply for your Emirates ID after the fines have been paid.

-What is the complete process to check Emirates ID Fine?
+How to check Emirates ID Fine?

 The process to check Emirates ID fines is as follows:

 - If you have any questions regarding how to check your Emirates ID fines online, please visit the Abu Dhabi Police Department’s official website.
 If you have a smartphone, you may use the Abu Dhabi Police app.
 You may get the app from the Apple App Store or Google Play Store, whichever one you choose.

 - When you visit the website, you’ll see the following choices for checking your traffic fines: